Re-green North Kensington

 Year

 The design of our gardens draws on the colours, patterns and traditions of the local community.
-The Notting Hill Carnival and the tradition of upcycling discarded oil drums to create Steel Pans has inspired us to create our gardens entirely from upcycled industrial oil drums.
+The Notting Hill Carnival and the tradition of upcycling discarded oil drums to create Steel Pans inspired us to create the gardens entirely from upcycled industrial oil drums.
 We hope that the transformation of a discarded waste product containing toxic and polluting oil into a beautiful, lush community garden will be an inspiration to help us live more sustainably and sends a powerful message of our need to move beyond oil and other damaging fossil fuels.